LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

 The following code can be found
 `here <https://github.com/LibertyAces/BitSwanPump/blob/feature/restructured-text/examples/bspump-http.py>`_ in our GitHub repo.

-This is diagram how the finished pipeline will looks like
+This is a diagram shows how the final pipeline will look like.

 .. image:: coindesk_pipeline.png
    :width: 800